 Speaker: Shilpa Patel, Director, Population Health, CHCS

-S. Patel will welcome participants and provide an overview of the agenda.
+S. Patel welcomed participants and provided an overview of the agenda.

 II.
 Beneficiary Advisory Councils: Lessons from the Field

-A. Spencer will summarize key lessons from CHCS’ work with states in establishing BACs, including innovative approaches used by participating states.
-She will highlight state examples and share practical resources to support BAC development and implementation.
+A. Spencer summarized key lessons from CHCS’ work with states in establishing BACs, including innovative approaches used by participating states.
+M. Thao spoke briefly on Everyday Impact’s role in the BAC LC.
+A. Spencer highlighted state examples and shared practical resources to support BAC development and implementation.

 III.
 Engaging Medicaid Members: Insights from Maine and North Dakota

-• Jen Sheppard, Member Engagement Coordinator, North Dakota Department of Health Services
+- Jen Sheppard, Member Liaison, North Dakota Department of Health Services

-A. Spencer will lead a discussion with North Dakota and Maine on their approaches to standing up their BACs, the value of member and CBO engagement in shaping BACs, and the ongoing role members and community-partners can play.
+A. Spencer led a discussion with North Dakota and Maine on their approaches to standing up their BACs, the value of member and CBO engagement in shaping BACs, and the ongoing role members and community-partners can play.

 IV.
 Moderated Q&A